AALT-Framework/android-accessibility-test-kit/README.md

-# Automated accessibility tests kit for Android apps
+# Automated accessibility tests kit for Android apps (AATK)

 This library consists of a collection of automated accessibility tests designed to run with Robolectric.
 This enables them to be executed as local tests, without the need for a physical or emulated device..